mreinstein/substrate/README.md

 I've written a rollup plugin that is able to import `explorable.md` files and weave them into usable javascript modules.

-here's how you might include substrate support in rollup.config.js:
+here's how you might include substrate support in rollup.config.js, in a typical node/npm based build step:
 ```javascript
 import commonjs  from '@rollup/plugin-commonjs'
 import resolve   from '@rollup/plugin-node-resolve'